Akwa Ibom Christmas Carols Festival: 2016 edition

 In 2016, the Akwa Ibom State Government organized the concert again on December 17, 2016.
 With guest artists from around the world such as Award Winning gospel singer, Don Moen, PRM band, The Kayamba Africa Choral Ensemble and Kenya Boys Choir.
 Some locals artists from Nigeria such as Sammie Okposo, Buchi, Steve Crown, Elijah Oyelade, Rev. Fr.
-Patrick Edet, Esther Edoho, Julius Nglass and Perfecta Ekpo were also be in attendance.
+Patrick Edet, Esther Edoho, Julius Nglass and Perfecta Ekpo were also in attendance.

-2018 - edition
+2018 edition

 In 2018, at the Akwa Ibom State Carols Festival, Aity Dennis was among the ministers who graced that event.
 She Performed after the gospel music minister sensation, Mercy Chinwo, and before American import, Nicole Mullen, Aity performed her prophetic song at the Uyo Township Stadium, she sang, danced and prophesied a glorious future for Akwa Ibom state and Nigeria.

-Aity spoke after the event, saying: "It’s always a big pleasure every time I have a performance in my home state.
+Aity spoke after the event, saying: "It's always a big pleasure every time I have a performance in my home state.
 I am also glad I had the opportunity to perform the theme song.
 Let the People Say Amen!.
 She congratulate the Governor, Mr. Udom Emmanuel and the coordinator of the carol for a successful event."

+2019 edition

+In 2019, the theme of the carol was "Only God".
+During his speech at the carol, the governor of Akwa Ibom State, Udom Emmanuel said that the state has every reason to be thankful to God for making them enjoy significant peace irrespective of all their challenges.
+Some significant appearances at the 2019 carol includes, Pastor Enoch Adeboye, the General Overseer of the redeemed Christian Church of God, Bishop Hezekiah Walker, Panam Percy Paul, Nathaniel Bassey and Prospa Ochimana.

+2020 edition

+In 2020, the Carol was cancelled due to the outbreak of coronavirus in the country.
+The cancellation is in line with the WHO directive to ensure compliance of social distancing and avoidance of large crowds due to the outbreak of the virus.
+The cancellation was announced by the commissioner of culture and tourism, Mr. Orman Esin in Uyo.

+2021 edition

+In 2021, the carol returned with the theme "The Return".
+The event held at the Ibom hall field and It was a time of celebration after the long break due to the COVID-19 restrictions.
+Significant appearances in the 2021 edition includes Bishop T.D.
+Jakes, Pastor Enoch Adeboye, Ada Ehi, Dunsin Oyekan and Tim Godfrey.

+2022 edition

+In 2022, the Ibom Carol took place at Ibom Hall Arena, Uyo, on Friday, December 16, 2022.
+The theme of the Carol was “Go Forward”.
+Highlights of the event was the presentation of the maiden Emmanuel Award and a cheque of $10,000 for Excellence in Gospel Music to singer, Nathaniel Bassey, by the governor, Udom Emmanuel.
+Another Award recipient was Aniekpeno Mkpanang, who received the Excellence in Service Award, he is the organizer of the Akwa Ibom Christmas Carol Festival.